Ken Hobart: Professional career

 Hobart started his professional football career in 1984 with the Jacksonville Bulls of the United States Football League (USFL), as a second round pick in the 1984 USFL draft.
 He signed a contract in January 1984.
 After four appearances and two starts, he was traded in May to the Denver Gold for a draft pick, and was the starter on June 8, a two-point loss to eventual champion Philadelphia, decided by a late field goal.
 During his time in the USFL, Hobart played in 10 games, starting 5; passing for 576 yards and rushing for another 160.
 He also punted for Denver 6 times for 226 yards.

 He was the tenth overall selection in the first round of the 1984 NFL Supplemental Draft by the New York Jets, but never played in the NFL.

 When the USFL folded in 1985, Hobart moved north to Canada, where he played for five seasons in the CFL, three with Hamilton and two with Ottawa.
 The Edmonton Eskimos originally held his CFL rights, and he was traded in June 1985 to Hamilton.
 That season, he set the CFL record for rushing yards by a quarterback (928) a total that has since only been surpassed 5 times and was winner of the Jeff Russel Memorial Trophy and runner up as CFL MVP.
 He guided Hamilton to the Grey Cup in 1985, was a member of the championship team in 1986, then broke his left fibula in the second game of the 1987 season.

 In 1988, he took a shot at the NFL with the San Diego Chargers who moved him to safety.
 During training camp he was placed on the injured reserve and waived a few weeks into the season.
 He stayed in San Diego and sold cars in San Diego and was resigned by the Chargers after the 1988 season, but released a few months later before camp started.
-He then moved back to Idaho before returning to the CFL for two seasons with Ottawa.
+He moved back to Idaho, then returned to the CFL for two seasons with Ottawa.